An Oral History of Between the World and Me

-I think I actually said to Chris, what do you need to feel comfortable and feeling like you actually accepted this manuscript?
+I think I actually said to Chris, what do you need to feel comfortable and feel like you actually accepted this manuscript?
 He said well okay, give it one more crack.
 And I said okay.
-Anyway, I got it done, sent it to Chris
+Anyway, I got it done, sent it to Chris.

 He was like okay, all right, I feel comfortable with this.
 This is accepted.
 That was the point where I was like: I’m going to have a Between the World and Me book.

 Once the first draft was in hand, there were still some big changes to come…

 CJ: I thought it was great.
 I thought it had so much power.
 But it was sort of broad and it needed to be directed because, as a piece, it still wasn’t sure of its own voice and it lacked affection for the reader.
 It was very oratorical.
 It was like someone giving a lecture to a faceless audience.
 And therefore, it didn’t have the kind of intimate, interior emotional quality that you end up with in Between the World and Me — making a letter to his son was absolutely the transformative thing that happened.